whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S04E04
 			- 00:22:25
-				- Tyrell and Elliot are walking in the woods and Tyrell is telling Elliot about how he's always cared what people thought of him
+				- Tyrell and Elliot are walking in the woods and Tyrell is telling Elliot about how he"s always cared what people thought of him

 - Learning our purpose